Millennium 1990–2000 (album)

 Millennium 1990–2000 is the second compilation album and the seventh overall album released by Pakistani rock band, Junoon.
 It was released in 2000.
-The album features some best songs of band.
-It also includes two live versions of "Allah Hu", "Lal Meri Pat".
+The album features some of the best known songs of the band.
+It also includes live versions of the songs "Allah Hu", and "Lal Meri Pat".
 It includes emotive song "Azadi" from the movie based on the life of Quaid-e-Azam Mohammad Ali Jinnah, the founder of Pakistan.
 The song is a tribute to Jinnah and his work towards the creation of Pakistan.
 "Azadi" is followed by Neend Ati Nhin one of Junoon's early hits.
 It also features sufi songs such as Ghoom which has an emotive guitar solo and emotive vocals.
-It has Junoon's patriotic song Jazba-e-Junoon which was released as single for the 1996 Cricket World Cup.
-Released in 2000 album was received well in Pakistan.
+Also included is Junoon's patriotic song Jazba-e-Junoon which was released as a single for the 1996 Cricket World Cup.
+Released in 2000, the album was received well in Pakistan.

 Track listings

 All music written & composed by Salman Ahmad and Sabir Zafar.